squaredtechnologies/vizly-notebook/README.md

   <a href="https://github.com/squaredtechnologies/thread"><img src="https://img.shields.io/github/stars/squaredtechnologies/thread" /></a>
 </p>

-[Thread](https://www.thread.dev) is a Jupyter alternative that integrates a locally run AI copilot into your Jupyter Notebook experience.
+[Thread](https://www.thread.dev) is a Jupyter alternative that integrates an AI copilot into your Jupyter Notebook editing experience.

 Best of all, Thread runs locally and can be used for free with [Ollama](https://github.com/ollama/ollama) or your own API key.
 To start: